tswarp/tswarp/README.md

 ```bash
 luffy init <projectname>
 ```
-- **Description**: Creates a new project with a TypeScript converter and Rust logic templates.
+- **Description**: Creates a new project with a TypeScript converter and Stylus Rust logic templates.
 - **Example**:
   ```bash
   luffy init myproject